Heating, Vent, A/C, and Refrigeration

 Overview

-The Heating, Ventilation, Air Conditioning, and Refrigeration (HVACR) program prepares you to pursue a well-paid career with a high demand for skilled labor as an HVAC Tech.
+The HVACR program prepares you for a well-paid career with a high demand for skilled labor as an HVAC technician.
 In this field, well-trained professional technicians install, service, and maintain HVACR equipment to maximize indoor comfort while minimizing energy use.
-As a student at Elgin Community College’s HVACR program, you will gain practical skills and knowledge from seasoned faculty with industry experience.
-Modern, well-equipped labs feature state-of-the-art equipment, including heat pumps and roof-top units, so you can experience working on existing systems that you will encounter as a working professional doing the installation and repair tasks.
+At Elgin Community College’s HVACR program, you’ll gain practical skills and knowledge from experienced faculty with industry expertise.
+Modern, well-equipped labs feature state-of-the-art equipment, including heat pumps and roof-top units.
+You'll work on systems you'll encounter professionally during installation and repair tasks.

 Prepare for Immediate Employment

 The future employment outlook for Heating, Air Conditioning, and Refrigeration (HVACR) is positive.
-Growth is attributed to increasing demand for HVACR services in new construction projects and the need to replace and maintain existing systems.
-As the focus on energy efficiency and environmental sustainability increases, there will be a growing need for HVACR technicians who can install and maintain energy-efficient systems.
+Growth is driven by increased demand for HVACR services in new construction and the need to maintain existing systems.
+As the focus on energy efficiency and environmental sustainability grows, the demand for HVACR technicians will increase.
+These technicians will be needed to install and maintain energy-efficient systems.
 This also applies to current HVAC professionals who want to upgrade their skills.
 On average, there are expected to be around 40,100 job openings each year over the next decade.

-Overall, the HVACR industry is expected to have a strong job market in the coming years, providing plenty of opportunities for trained professionals in this field.
+The HVACR industry is expected to have a strong job market, offering abundant opportunities for skilled professionals in the future.
 Refer to Career Coach for more information regarding similar occupations and compensation.

 Plan of Study and Course Descriptions